Wellovate/AndroidHelper/README.md

 The interface marked with red dot("🔴") requires the APK has the system signature.

-Refer to the following steps:
+Refer to the following steps to sign you APK using Pico system signature:

 1. Add sharedUserId in ``AndroidManifest.xml`` in Assets/Plugins/Android